 4. Send, check results, iterate, repeat

 You’ve done it, you’re ready to deploy your segmented campaign!
-You’re on your way to learning more about how your audience interacts with your emails, which is one step closer to learning how to increase engagement and sales 💸.
+You’re on your way to learning more about your audience, and increasing engagement and sales.

 There’s a ton of opportunity here to continuously test and iterate - people and their preferences are always changing, so you should always be revisiting the way you market to them.

 Thinking about all the ways you can slice and dice your list with segments can be overwhelming, but all you have to do is keep your eye on the prize.
-Remember that segmented emails have way higher engagement rates - most importantly, significantly higher click-through rates.
-Getting smart about how you segment is a great way to increase email marketing ROI, so stop reading this, and get started!
+Remember that segmented emails have way higher engagement rates , and more importantly, significantly higher click-through rates.
+Getting smart about how you segment is a great way to increase email marketing ROI, so get started!